 In the glasses, the happy marriage continues with signature creations in Japanese hues, such as the Mi Amore cocktail (gin, vine peach liqueur, lemon juice, meloncello, prosecco; 16€) and the Matcha Gin Fizz cocktail (house yuzucello, gin, sudachi juice, sugar syrup, matcha tea, sparkling water; 15€).
 As for wines, the 300 or so references are purely French or Italian.

-To accompany these clever beverages, there's nothing like small sharing plates to get things off to a good start, like thespecial Isigny n°2 oyster (8€ for two) with its ume vinaigrette.
-Then it's on to the primi and secondi, including the delicious agnolotti stuffed with squacquerone cheese (16€) topped with an orange sabayon and grated bottarga; the cod (23€) and its leek-wasabi sabayon; or the beautiful poultry and its miso eggplant.
+To accompany these clever beverages, there's nothing like sharing small plates to get things off to a good start, like thespecial Isigny n°2 oyster (8€ for two) with its ume vinaigrette.
+Otherwise, make way for primi and secondi, including the delicious agnolotti stuffed with squacquerone cheese (16€) topped with an orange sabayon and grated bottarga; cod (23€) and its leek-wasabi sabayon; or the beautiful poultry and its miso eggplant.

-Before taking off like James Bond aboard the little boat that Riviera Fuga offers for hire for a cruise on the Seine, you'll be delighted by the desserts, a babasaké (11€), a delicate reworking of the traditional baba, with diplomatic cream with sudachi; and a light dessert (12€) with coffee praliné and whisky gel.
+Before taking off like James Bond aboard the little boat Riviera Fuga offers for hire for a cruise on the Seine, we'll have a look at the desserts: a babasaké (11€), a delicate reworking of the traditional baba, with sudachi diplomat cream; and a light dessert (12€) with coffee praliné and whisky gel.

 Location